panpop/chat-space/README.md

 ### Association
 - has_many :members
-- has_many :groups, throung: :members
+- has_many :groups, through: :members
 - has_many :messages

 ## groups table